TheMarex/ba-thesis/text/3_pattern.md

 Another problem is caused by the very nature of a controller:
 The controller starts to act *after* we have a deviation from our reference ZMP trajectory.
-Trying make this lag as small as possible can lead to very high velocities, which might not be realizable by motors of a robot.
+Trying to reduce this lag as much as possible can lead to very high velocities, which might not be realizable by motors of a robot.
 However we have at least limited knowledge of the future reference trajectory.
 This knowledge can be leveraged by using Preview Control, which considers the next $N$ time steps for computing the performance index.

-Kajita et. al. use a performance index proposed by Katayama et. al. \cite{katayama1985design} to solve all of the problems above:
+Kajita et al. use a performance index proposed by Katayama et al. \cite{katayama1985design} to solve all of the problems above:

 \begin{equation}
 J_x[k] = \sum^{\infty}_{i=k} Q_e e[i]^2 + \Delta x[i]^T Q_x \Delta x[i] + R \Delta u_x[i]^2